 In doing so, however, officers should be mindful that the intent of the waiver provisions is to allow persons whose circumstances are genuinely compelling to regularise their status.
 The provisions are not intended to give, or be perceived to give, an unfair advantage to persons who:

-a. fail to comply with their visa conditions;
+- Fail to comply with their visa conditions

-b. deliberately manipulate their circumstances to give rise to compelling reasons; or
+- Deliberately manipulate their circumstances to give rise to compelling reasons

-c. can leave Australia and apply for a Partner visa outside Australia.
+- Can leave Australia and apply for a Partner visa outside Australia

 An example of where the circumstances may not be compelling to waive the Schedule 3 requirements may be where an applicant has remained unlawful for a number of years, made little or no effort to regularise their status and claims compelling circumstances on the basis of a long term relationship with their sponsoring partner and/or hardship caused by separation if they were to apply outside Australia for the visa.